ekkinox/hw-user-api/README.md

 ```
 $ bin/console server:run 8000
 ```
-The api will be running on the port 8000.
+Note: The api will be running on the port 8000.

 ### With docker